-Another major revolution in the consumer-company interaction has been Live videos, which include several types of lives.
+Another major revolution in consumer-company interaction has been Live videos, which include several types of lives.

 - Behind the scenes snaps A tour of your office’s working, for example.
 You can introduce to your consumer base the best among your employees.
-It also makes them feel more involved and gives meaning to the phrase “we’re a family,” which is commonly used by firms.
+It also makes them feel more involved and gives meaning to the phrase “we’re a family,” which firms commonly use.

 - Webinars: Training videos, explanatory demonstrations of your online platform, debates, interviews, among many other ideas.

-- Speeches: If in case you’re going to a marketing seminar, and you will show your abilities to an audience, why not put it live on Facebook or Youtube?
+- Speeches: If you’re going to a marketing seminar, and you will show your abilities to an audience, why not put it live on Facebook or Youtube?

 With Social Media giants starting their “going live features,” this has become quite a trend of late.
 So, you might want to give it a try to give your video content marketing the much-needed boost.